 Okay, I know, you’re thinking, you just put together your dream travel camera bag and there’s still a best part?

-In a sense, once you have the insert, you can have a camera purse, camera roller suitcase and camera backpack when you need it.
+In a sense, once you have the insert, you can have a diy camera purse, diy camera luggage and diy camera backpack whenever you need it.
 How’s that for versatile.

-Once I switched to regular bags with inserts, I haven’t looked back.
+Once I switched to regular bags with camera inserts, I haven’t looked back.

 So I hope this has been helpful to you.
 A DIY camera bag means you can fit it into your life, which means you will take it more places, even when you aren’t traveling.
 I can’t count how many people I know buy a fancy camera and then never take it anywhere because yes, it’s a big, bulky thing, needing a separate bulky bag that is just one more thing to worry about.